Log in to the PRA Access Console

 Once you log in, the console opens, and a BeyondTrust icon appears in your computer's system tray.

-Your administrator may require you to be on an allowed network to log into the console.
-This network restriction may apply the first time you log in or every time.
+Your administrator might require you to be on an allowed network to log in to the console.
+This network restriction might apply the first time you log in or every time.
+This restriction does not apply to access invites.

 If you lose your connection, the access console attempts to reconnect for 60 seconds.
 If your connection is restored within this time, your access console reopens, restoring all of your open sessions.
 If the connection cannot be restored within this time, you are prompted to retry login or quit.